olvap80/InstantJSON/README.md

 # InstantJSON
-Quick and simple JSON parser/serializer with "var" like object model
+Quick and simple header only JSON parser/serializer with "var" like object model